-- Shin pads are required, and cleats are not permitted - Teams are not required to bring their own practice balls.
+- \Shin pads are required, and cleats are not permitted\ - \If an athlete is wearing cleats during a game, their team will forfeit their match\ - Teams are not required to bring their own practice balls.
 However, they can if they would like.
-All game balls will be supplied by SOO, with no exceptions.

-Games are played outdoors on a modified soccer field approximately 60' by 30') - exact sizing is at the discretion of the host and subject to the number of fields needed.
+All game balls will be supplied by SOO, with no exceptions. - Note: SOO Soccer Nets Are a Modified 12' by 6' Size.
+If your school is interested in purchasing them or learning how to set them up, please follow the link below: SKLZ Soccer Nets - Games are played outdoors on a modified soccer field approximately 45 by 30 meters) exact sizing is at the discretion of the host and subject to the number of fields needed.
 Typically, a traditional soccer field can hold 3 SOO fields.
+SOO recommends fields for recreational teams be 35 by 25 meters